davicbtoliveira/davicbtoliveira/README.md

 # Hi there 👋

-## My name is Davi Oliveira, I'm a software engineer student!
+## My name is Davi Oliveira, I'm a software engineer!
 A passionate software engineer student, with a keen interest in emerging technologies and the application of best development practices.

 ## 🌐 Socials: